linked0/smart-contract-hacking/README.md

 });
 let highestBid = await auction.highestBid();
 ```
-If the `attackAuction` doesn't have any payable function, the following contract function always fails after the attacker bids.
-So the bid will not work anymore.
+If the `AttackAuction` contract doesn't have any payable function, the following contract function will always fail after the attacker bids.
+As a result, the bid will no longer work.

 ```sol
 function bid() external payable {